jessica-nam/MachineLanguageSimulator/README.md

 > Install Linux or the windows subsystem

 ## Usage example
+> git clone the repository into build environment
 > Navigate to build folder
 > In the console, compile the program by "g++ driver.cpp"
 > Then, run the executable by typing "./a.out"